Bioinformatics and Computational Biology

 If you would like to become part of one of science's greatest adventures, if you are looking for a challenging program in an outstanding academic environment, if you are exceptionally motivated and committed to excellence, we would like to hear from you.
 The Program has no enrolment limits or entrance requirements.
 However students are advised that the very rigorous courses that are part of the Program, the very limited overlap in course material between the theory-centric and the biology-centric courses, and the different academic cultures in the life- and computer sciences, make this Program suitable only for the academically strongest and most highly motivated students on campus.
 As a rule of thumb, students who expect to do well should be able to regularly perform at the top 20% level in their classes.

-Please refer to the Faculty of Arts and Science course calendar for details.
+Please refer to the Faculty of Arts and Science POSt information for details.

 (12.5 full courses or their equivalent)